yuqingc7/Unphased-LAI/README.md

 # Evaluation & Comparison
 You can run R on the Cornell biohpc server.
 Check out https://biohpc.cornell.edu/lab/userguide.aspx?a=software&i=266 on how to use Rstudio Server (without docker) on a Cornell biohpc server.
 Briefly, run the command "/programs/rstudio_server/rstudio_start" to start RStudio server.
 From a browser on your laptop/desktop computer, go to this site "http://cbsuxxxxxx.biohpc.cornell.edu:8015". (replacing the "cbsuxxxxx" with the acutal machine name).
 Log in with your BioHPC username and password.

-Another way, what I did is downloading the sum files to my local machine (I used FileZilla) into a directory `results_summary_plots/data`, running Rstudio using the R scripts in the folder `results_summary_plots`, and producing plots in `results_summary_plots/plots`.
+Another way, what I did is downloading the files to be analyzed to my local machine (I used FileZilla) into a directory `results_summary_plots/data`, running Rstudio using the R scripts in the folder `results_summary_plots`, and producing plots in `results_summary_plots/plots`.

-In this repo, the folder `results_summary_plots/data` hosts the example outputs from my final project report under basic simulation configuration.
+In this repo, the folder `results_summary_plots/data` hosts the example outputs from my project report under basic simulation configuration.

 - True
   - "*.bed": true ancestry bed files for individuals 1-50